 Explore Available Resources

-The coronavirus pandemic is impacting societies across the globe in ways far beyond the immediate health concerns.
+The coronavirus pandemic continues to impact societies across the globe in ways far beyond the immediate health concerns.
 Penn State faculty are looking at the long-term consequences of these areas — all with an eye on how we can cope and what our changing societies may look like in the future.Explore Available Resources

-As COVID-19 vaccines begin to roll out across the United States, questions related to vaccine safety and effectiveness, equity of delivery, supply chain disruptions, vaccine hesitancy, and misinformation on social media, among many other topics, are surfacing.
+As COVID-19 vaccines continue to roll out across the United States, questions related to vaccine safety and effectiveness, side effects, variants, vaccine hesitancy and misinformation on social media, remain top of mind for many Americans.